Macrometacorp/tutorial-cryptotrading/README.md

 }
 ```

 Now to start the server locally just navigate to `global-producers` in your terminal.
 If `node_modules` folder is not there, execute `npm install`.

-Once it is done execute `node index.js`.
+Once it is done execute `node index.js >> ./publisher.log 2>&1 &`.
 This will start the server on your local machine.
+You can find the logs in `publisher.log`, this file will be present in the folder from where you run the above command.

 Once the server starts you should be able to see the charts in the UI deployed at `http://try.macrometa.crypto-trading.s3-website.us-east-2.amazonaws.com/`.